LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/managing-campaigns.md

    2. Make sure that you are testing from a targeted web page location.
    3. Make sure that you are exhibiting the targeted behavior.
 5. **Overlapping Engagements:** Engagements can not physically overlap each other on the webpage.
 If you've configured overlapping engagements, the visitor will see only one of them.
-6. **LE Tag:** Verify that the tag is deployed on all your web pages.
+6. **Web Tag:** Verify that the tag is deployed on all your web pages.

 <br/>
 **If you’ve checked all the above options and you still don’t see your engagement, contact LP Support.**